hyperledger-cacti/cacti/packages/cactus-plugin-ledger-connector-besu/README.md

 The above diagram shows pollForTxReceipt() method which is called by the transactSigned() method as described in the previous sequence diagram.
 This method waits for the block confirmation in a loop and then sends the corresponding response back to the caller.

 ### Usage

+The API surface is documented in the [OpenAPI specification](./src/main/json/openapi.json).
+A generated TypeScript Axios client is available at [src/main/typescript/generated/openapi/typescript-axios/](./src/main/typescript/generated/openapi/typescript-axios/).

 To use this import public-api and create new **PluginFactoryLedgerConnector**.
 Then use it to create a connector.
 ```typescript